hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/256_021_blessed_and_beloved.md

 worked enough, now I want rest and to teach a little to those that have come to me from my Gurudeva (venerable Guru).
 You have known now what you can do, for it is really you, young men of Madras, that have done all; I am only the figurehead.
-I am a Tyâgi (detached) monk.
+I am a Tyāgi (detached) monk.
 I only want one thing.
 I do not believe in a God or religion which cannot wipe the widow's tears or bring a piece of bread to the orphan's mouth.
 However sublime be the theories, however well-spun may be the philosophy — I do